 Above ground pond dikes shall not be located within 200 feet of water bodies or 100 feet of dry retention areas.
 The applicant may propose specific alternative measures that are equivalent to these criteria in their effectiveness to protect the water resources and adjacent property.
-The applicant shall provide the District with reasonable assurance based on the plans, calculations and other information specific to the design proposed.
+The applicant shall provide the District with reasonable assurance of no adverse impact to the water resources or adjacent property, based on the plans, calculations and other information specific to the design proposed.